 "Didn't I return to Kei with your backing?"

-"That was different," he replied fiercely.
-"You came and asked for my assistance.
-The Royal Kei was driven from her kingdom and sought refuge in En.
-I did nothing more than lend her the use of my Imperial Army."
+“That was different,” Shouryuu replied fiercely.
+“You petitioned in person for my assistance.
+The Imperial Kei was driven from her kingdom and sought refuge in En.
+I did nothing more than lend her the use of my Imperial Army.”

 "Splitting hairs, as far as I'm concerned."

-When Youko cast a bewildered look around the room, Taishi Enho nodded.
-"Are you familiar with the Jun Tei incident?"
+Youko cast a bewildered look around the room.
+Taishi Enho nodded.
+“Are you familiar with the Jun Tei incident?”

 "No."

-"Long ago, in the kingdom of Sai, there was a king by the name of Jun Tei.
-During his reign, the king of the neighboring kingdom of Han strayed from the Way.
-Many of his subjects suffered great privations.
+“Long ago in the kingdom of Sai there was an emperor by the name of Jun Tei.
+During his reign, the emperor of the neighboring kingdom of Han strayed from the Way.
+His subjects suffered great privations.
 Feeling pity for the people of Han, he dispatched the Imperial Army.
-To be precise, he had not intent of striking against the head of another kingdom.
+To be precise, he had no intent of striking against the head of another kingdom.
 He stationed troops in villages close to the borders of Han to assist people from Han wishing to cross the border into Sai.
 He was doing nothing more than trying to effect an evacuation, but a scant few days after the Imperial Guard crossed into Han, the kirin died.
 Jun Tei soon followed him.
-This was not something Heaven would allow under any circumstances."
+This was not something Heaven allows under any circumstances.”

 Shouryuu shook his head.
-"Even if you say that you are doing the will of Heaven, there are no allowances.
-Even if you invade nothing, usurp nothing, and do it all for the welfare of the people, the armies of one kingdom cannot encroach upon another.
+“Even if you say that you are doing the will of Heaven, there are no allowances.
+Even if you invade nothing, usurp nothing, and do it all for the welfare of the people, the armies of one kingdom cannot trespass upon another.
 However pure the motives, Providence has declared this the sin of all sins.
-Moreover, after the Jun Tei incident, the kokushi was changed from Sai, meaning: purification, to Sai, meaning: command or dice."
+Moreover, after the Jun Tei incident, the imperial family name (kokushi) changed from the character for “purity” to the character for “baton of command.”

-With a look taking them all in, Shouryuu said, "When Jun Tei died, the engraved characters disappeared from the Imperial Seal as they usually do.
-But when the new king ascended to the throne, the characters on the seal changed to the latter reading of Sai.
-The actions of the king themselves changed the Imperial Seal.
+With a look taking them all in, Shouryuu said, “When Jun Tei died, the engraved characters disappeared from the Imperial Seal as they usually do.
+But when the new emperor ascended to the throne, the characters on the seal changed to the latter.
+The actions of the emperor themselves changed the Imperial Seal.
 That was how grave his sin was.
-The kokushi of a kingdom rarely changes, which should indicate the seriousness of this matter."
+The kokushi of a kingdom rarely changes, which indicates the seriousness of this matter.”

 "So we just abandon them to their own devices?"